Tiffany-D/markdown-challenge/README.md

 🍍 Pinneaple on pizza : Yes/No _What a crime !
 Not even in my worst nightmares..._

 ## Hobbies
-- 📚 Books: I'm fond of reading
+- 📚 Books:
+   * Fictional
+   * Non-fictional
+   * BD, comics,...
 - 🎬 Films:
    * Harry Potter
    * IT